alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

   * Storage Class = Standard
   * Access Control List (ACL) = Private
 * Click on the "OK" button;
 * The page must show the bucket you have just created.
-Please note the last "Endpoint" for VPC Network Access (something like "oss-ap-southeast-1-internal.aliyuncs.com"), it contains your bucket name and the region id (e.g. ap-southeast-1).
+Please save the last "Endpoint" for VPC Network Access (something like "oss-ap-southeast-1-internal.aliyuncs.com"), it contains your bucket name and the region id (e.g. ap-southeast-1).